rafatuita/dashboard_wiki/Internationalization.md

+## Translations

+Based on current browser locale Dashboard can be displayed in one of the languages that it supports.
+Currently, list of languages includes Japanese and Chinese.

 All translation data is stored in `i18n` directory in project's root.
-It includes `locale_conf.json` configuration file and translation files for each language, i.e. `messages-en.xtb` or `messages-ja.xtb`.
+It includes `locale_conf.json` configuration file and translation files for each language, i.e. `messages-ja.xtb` or `messages-zh.xtb`.

-## New Language Introduction
+### Introducing new language

 To provide translations for a new language following steps have to be followed.

-### Configuration File Update
+#### Update configuration file

 Update `locale_conf.json` file to add new entry.
 Assuming following configuration: